-Although the data show that the overall performance of students in the fall session was better than the performance of the summer students, the question remains as to whether the differences are significant.
+Although the data, Tables IV and V and Figs. 3 and 4, show that the overall performance of students in the fall session was greater than the performance of the summer students, the question remains about whether the differences are significant.
 For data that conforms to a Gaussian distribution, the fairly well known Cohen d effect size is often used to characterize the difference in two distributions.
 For data like our values for G, which are not normally distributed, Cliff's $\delta$ provides a similar measure.
 The Cliff $\delta$ for 2 samples is the probability that a value randomly selected from the first group is greater than a randomly selected value from the second group minus the probability that a randomly selected value from the first group is less than a randomly selected value from the second group.
 It is calculated as: